fabbbrizio/materiaterza/about.md

 <i>The original project will soon develop in a larger group of specialists joining the team: a coder, Ruf*; an interaction designer, Fabrizio Goglia; a graphic designer, Chiara Costantini.</i>

-<i>From this point onward the new members will enrich the project with their skills, personal approaches and professional background.</i>
+<i>From this point onward the new members will enrich the project with their skills, personal approaches and professional background. </i>

+<i> The collective is opened to collaborations and ideas exchange </i>
 <br>
 ![Alt text](/images/about2.jpg)
 <br>